nsengupta/elevator-ratatui/README.md

 The application has four main components:

-* The user-facing, terminal-based component: through this an operator start and stops the elevator, and the passengers indicate the floors that they want the elevator to move to.
-The visible floors and simulated carriage are also implemented in this component.
+* The user-facing, terminal-based component: through this an operator starts and stops the elevator, and the passengers indicate the floors that they want the elevator to move to.
+The visible floors and simulated mobile carriage are also implemented in this component.
 * The elevator and its pulley: these are modeled and implemented as __actors__ .
 Being actors, they specify their own vocabularies, a set of events that they publish, recognize and respond to.
 * The finite-state-machine: the movement of the elevator is governed by this FSM.
 The states and transitions are pre-defined.
 Events reaching the elevator are submitted to this FSM and the resultant transitions, ensure that the behaviour of the elevator (and the pulley, as needed) are always **deterministic**  and therefore, verifiable.
 * The application, called the 'App', which holds these components together, oversees their life-cycle and facilitates communication between them.